Fluctuation-induced odd-frequency spin-triplet pairing in disordered electron liquid: Electron-electron interaction in the Cooper channels

 The bare value of $V_{\mathrm{s}}(\epsilon_{1},\epsilon_{2})$ is defined by the electron-phonon interaction at the frequency arguments about the Debye frequency.
 However, as is well known, the bare value gets strongly modified by the re-scattering processes as well as the corrections generated by the Coulomb interaction which suppresses superconductivity in disordered films \cite{Finkelstein1987}.
-All such processes developing on the whole interval of energies down to $\epsilon\agt T_c$ can be properly included into the amplitude $\Gamma_{\mathrm{s}}(\epsilon_{1},\epsilon_{2})$ which substitutes the initial $V_{\mathrm{s}}(\epsilon_{1},\epsilon_{2})$ in Eq.~\eqref{eesinglet} (also see appendix A for more details).
-The renormalized amplitude $\Gamma_{\mathrm{s}}(\epsilon_{1},\epsilon_{2})$ will be used below throughout this paper, \emph{cf.} \cite{GammaC}.
-See Appendix \ref{appendixA} for details.
+All such processes developing on the whole interval of energies down to $\epsilon\agt T_c$ can be properly included into the amplitude $\Gamma_{\mathrm{s}}(\epsilon_{1},\epsilon_{2})$ which substitutes the initial $V_{\mathrm{s}}(\epsilon_{1},\epsilon_{2})$ in Eq.~\eqref{eesinglet}.
+The renormalized amplitude $\Gamma_{\mathrm{s}}(\epsilon_{1},\epsilon_{2})$ will be used below throughout this paper, \emph{cf.} \cite{GammaC} (see Appendix \ref{appendixB} for details).

 The interaction in the spin-triplet part of the Cooper channel is \begin{widetext}

 \end{widetext} Here, $V_{\mathrm{t}}(\epsilon_{1},\epsilon_{2})$ is some interaction amplitude which depends on the frequencies from different trace blocks.
 Note that the matrices $\hat{\gamma}$ and $\tau$ in Eqs.~\eqref{eesinglet} and \eqref{eetriplet} stand in the same combinations.
 A crucial difference between the singlet and triplet pairing is in the spin structure of the trace blocks.
 In the latter case, the spin Pauli matrices ${\bm\sigma}$ select the triplet pairs only.